Academic Integrity Policy

 Avoiding plagiarism

 Avoiding plagiarism does NOT mean one should not use and build on the work of others.
-On the contrary, intellectual productivity depends on collaboration and the exchange of ideas to create new knowledge.
-The use and discussion of work of others is expected and needed to accumulate knowledge; however, credit needs to be given to the authors of the work that is cited.
+On the contrary, intellectual inquiry depends on collaboration and the exchange of ideas to create new knowledge.
+The use and discussion of work of others is expected and needed to continually assess and contribute to the human project of knowledge building; however, credit needs to be given to the authors of the work that is cited.
 With acknowledgement and proper referencing, their work should be clearly distinguishable from the author’s work and there should not be any issues.

 All academic texts are filled with references to other sources, so that the reader can tell apart the different “voices” in the text.
 Facts that are not generally known and ideas that are interpretations of facts should be cited, however it is not necessary to give references for facts that are common knowledge.
-In case it is not clear if something is common knowledge, it is safer to cite it and seek clarification.
+In case it is not clear if something is common knowledge, it is safer to seek clarification from the instructor.

 To enforce the policy of plagiarism, the University will employ several strategies and activities.
 The University